7 Problems With Automating Factsheets In PowerPoint

 5) Inconsistencies and Odd Artifacts

-In this next sample (Sample 15), the columns aren’t sized equally between components and the presence or absence of the line under the shaded heading is inconsistent.
+In Sample 15, the columns aren’t sized equally between components.
+In addition, the presence or absence of the line under the shaded heading is inconsistent.

 6) Charts and Graphs

 In our latest report on the Top 3 Approaches to Content Automation, we discuss the limitations of PowerPoint in terms of charting and graphing.
 Lack of options, difficulty with formatting adjustments, inconsistencies and limitations of the data renderings are all issues cited by marketers who have used PowerPoint-based solutions to automate their factsheets.
-If you compare factsheets produced by a commercial-quality automation publishing system vs. PowerPoint, you’ll notice that the PowerPoint charts and graphs are very basic and limited to what’s out of the box…and they don’t always render well.
-For example, look at Samples 16 – 17, taken from a factsheet produced in PowerPoint.
-You’ll see the -3.96% figure is cut off.
+If you compare factsheets produced by a commercial-quality automation publishing system vs. PowerPoint, you’ll notice that the PowerPoint charts and graphs are very basic and limited to what’s out of the box.
+And, they don’t always render well.
+For example, Samples 16 – 17 were taken from a factsheet produced in PowerPoint.
+Notice the -3.96% figure is cut off.

-In another example, (sample 17 above), the Commercial Mortgage Backed Securities line goes beyond the header row and into the column “gutter.”
-If you follow best practices for professional typesetting, this should wrap to two lines and all vertical spacing should adjust automatically.
+In sample 17 above, the Commercial Mortgage-Backed Securities line goes beyond the header row and into the column “gutter.”
+This will wrap to two lines and vertical spacing should adjust automatically when following best practices.

-It’s important to note, while we were pulling down factsheets produced in PowerPoint, there were some charts and graphs that appeared to be higher commercial quality.
+When pulling down factsheets produced and automated in PowerPoint, we saw some charts and graphs that appeared to be higher commercial quality.
 Upon further inspection of these documents, however, we noticed these images appear to be produced externally by another system and dropped into the .PPT document.
 In other words, a non-automated process and extra tools are being used outside of PowerPoint, which adds time and cost to the project.
 That being said, our opinion stands that PowerPoint charting and graphing is sub-optimal for factsheet production.

 7) Output Transformations

 As we looked through many factsheets produced in PowerPoint, we noticed odd choices with regard to data transformations.
 A transformation is a system’s ability to take one piece of content (a data point, or piece of language) and transform or substitute it with an equivalent that improves the layout of the document or the understandability of the content.
-In sample 17 above, for instance, we might have used a substitution table to automatically bring in abbreviated versions of the data labels when they started to get to long.
 In Sample 18 below, the Total Assets figure should have been transformed to appear as “$3.24 Billion,” as this is a best practice.
 A 10-digit number is never user-friendly or easy to digest.

-To be fair, it should be noted that sometimes these issues are due to poor design choice or user mistakes, and not the software.
+To be fair, sometimes these issues are due to poor design choice or user mistakes, and not the software.
 However, this further illustrates the problem with the DIY approach to automation.

-These seven examples provide evidence illustrating PowerPoint isn’t an ideal tool for automating any commercial or professional materials, especially factsheet production.
+These examples illustrate how PowerPoint isn’t an ideal tool for automating any professional materials, especially factsheets.
 PowerPoint is best suited for creating presentations that are not very demanding typographically.

-While it is possible to automate factsheets in PowerPoint, it takes a considerable amount of user intervention to get the pages to layout nicely and commercial print-quality output simply isn’t achievable.
-Adobe InDesign is currently considered the benchmark tool for quality desktop typesetting and, if you are looking to make a positive visual impact with your literature, your design and typographical choices are best guided by this tool as opposed to PowerPoint.
+While it is possible to automate factsheets in PowerPoint, it takes a considerable amount of user intervention to get the pages to layout nicely.
+Commercial print-quality output simply isn’t achievable through PowerPoint.
+Adobe InDesign is the benchmark tool for quality desktop typesetting.
 Your automation solution then should be able to meet or exceed Adobe typesetting quality in order to be competitive.

-So, as much as software familiarity and user control seems like a positive choice for your marketing operations, you’re better off with a solution that minimizes the need for humans to get involved.
-When users have too much control to make changes, you’re working directly against the risk management and efficiency benefits of automation.
+Even though software familiarity seems like a positive choice, you’re better off with a solution that minimizes the need for humans.
+When users have too much control to make changes, you’re working directly against the risk management and benefits of automation.

 For a complimentary evaluation of your factsheet solution or to discuss your options for automating your quarter-end marketing process, give us a shout!

-To learn more about the pitfalls of automating fact sheets in PowerPoint, click on the banner below listen to our Podcast interview with a former Head of Marketing for a large global asset manager.
-She discusses her firm’s problematic implementation of a PowerPoint-based automation tool and how it effected ROI.
+To learn more about the pitfalls of automating fact sheets in PowerPoint, listen to our Podcast interview below.
+Terry is a former Head of Marketing for a large global asset manager.
+She discusses her firm’s problematic implementation of a PowerPoint-based automation tool and how it affected ROI.